thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-team-working.md

 Be aware, a Version Control System is not only about versioning source code.
 It is first and for most a communication tool to communicate changes amongst all team members.
 Together with Continuous Integration, it reveals the impact on others within minutes.
 This helps in gaining a [Shared Understanding](https://en.wikipedia.org/wiki/Extreme_programming_practices#Shared_understanding) of the system and building a [Collective Ownership](http://www.extremeprogramming.org/rules/collective.html) over the codebase.
 In turn this will allow for increased integration frequency.
 Consequently, this enables communication and collaboration inside the team.
 In turn, it enables the fast flow of work through the value stream.
 Inevitably, this results in better quality and a higher throughput for the IT-delivery process and thus for a shorter time to market.

+> In the past I have gone to extraordinary lengths to version intractable software, I recall our team reverse-engineering the RDBMS storage that backed an ESB system, and inventing a DSL that we could script the ESB config with so that we could store it in VCS 🙄
+>
+> -- Dave Farley ([@davefarley77](https://twitter.com/davefarley77)), [Nov 8, 2020](https://twitter.com/davefarley77/status/1325501341758877697)

 This is the first of two practices that actually need a tool to implement the practice, i.e. you need a Version Control System.
 The other practice is **Automate the Build**.
-All other 12 practices to not need any tooling.
+All other 12 practices to not need any tooling at all.
 In the end, to achieve Continuous Integration, you only need two tools.
 But you will need to implement 14 practices.

-> In the past I have gone to extraordinary lengths to version intractable software, I recall our team reverse-engineering the RDBMS storage that backed an ESB system, and inventing a DSL that we could script the ESB config with so that we could store it in VCS 🙄
->
-> -- Dave Farley ([@davefarley77](https://twitter.com/davefarley77)), [Nov 8, 2020](https://twitter.com/davefarley77/status/1325501341758877697)

 ## Agree As a Team To Never Break The Build